okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 ### Update your DNS TXT and CNAME record

-If you use your own certificate, you need to both add a DNS TXT record and create a CNAME record.
+If you use your own TLS certificate, you need to add a DNS TXT record and create a CNAME record.

 #### Update your DNS TXT